Create Windows Login in SQL Server

 Delete Windows Login in SQL Server using SSMS

-Please extend the SQL Server Logins folder to choose the required windows Login name.
-Right-click on the name that you want to delete and select Delete option from the context menu.
+Please extend the logins folder to choose the required Windows login name.
+Right-click on the name that you want to delete and select the Delete option from the context menu.

 Select Delete Option 23

-Once you select the Delete option, the below-shown window opened.
-Click OK to delete the windows login
+Once you select the Delete option, the below-shown window opens.
+Click OK to delete the Windows login

 Delete Windows Login 24